 A spokesperson for the FDA explained to Healthline that while this may be true, this is the first time that the agency has elected to use language specifically calling kratom an opioid.

-Prior to this announcement, including a public health advisory from the FDA in November on the dangerous and potentially deadly side effects of kratom, the spokesperson said the organization had been doing a delicate dance in their position on the drug.
+Prior to this announcement, including a public health advisory from the FDA in November on the dangerous and

 Previously, the FDA had used slightly different language in addressing kratom, saying instead that it “has similar effects to narcotics like opioids.”